magland/todo/README.md

 # todo

 ---
+- [ ] Dendro: ability to upload to a scratch bucket
 - [ ] Dendro - pipelining of jobs

 - [ ] Dendro - quotas for api requests